 I believe we can all raise healthy and responsible children who are equipped for a great future.

-Here’s my theory: first, I believe that we’re all in the same trenches as we try to parent right now in 2017.
+Here’s my theory: first, I believe that we’re all in the same trenches as we try to parent right now.
 Second, I do think that those who are armed with good information are better-equipped to fight for their children.
 And third, I absolutely believe that the community that we surround ourselves with matters, and matters big.

 So here’s a little more information about learning styles for your journey.
-Today we’re going to discuss the last two categories in a popular 4-type learning styles model.
-Yesterday, we outlined the differences between extroverts and introverts, and those who take in information by intuition or by sensing.
+This blog discusses the last two categories in a popular 4-type learning styles model.
+In part three of this series, we outlined the differences between extroverts and introverts, and those who take in information by intuition or by sensing.

 Thinkers and Feelers